 “Kuna twiga pale,” I say in Swahili to our driver Meshak.
 There are giraffes over there.
 My partner Dr. Derek Lee and I stand side-by-side in the back of our Land Cruiser, its top opened, and peer through our binoculars at a herd of Masai giraffes (Giraffa camelopardalis tippelskirchi) feeding on umbrella-shaped Acacia tortillis trees several hundred meters away.
 We are deep in the heart of Tarangire National Park in northern Tanzania, East Africa.
 “I see at least 12 giraffes,” Derek says.
 “Let’s head over there.”
 As our vehicle bumps across the savanna towards the herd, some individuals continue eating and milling around, while some lift their heads and watch our approach, serenely chewing their wads of cud.
 As long as we advance slowly and do not drive directly towards them, they are unconcerned.

 We carefully scan the ground for aardvark holes and logs hidden in the grass as we proceed forward.
 The closer we get to the giraffes, it strikes me how absurdly tall and oddly shaped, yet wonderfully elegant these majestic creatures are, the world’s tallest of animals.
 When we are about 70 meters from the closest giraffe, we swing the vehicle around to see her right side.
-Derek photographs her with our camera.
-I measure her exact distance away from the camera using a laser rangefinder, and record the photograph number, her distance from camera, and her sex and age class in our field notebook.
+Derek photographs her while I measure her exact distance away from the camera using a laser rangefinder, so later we can use photogrammetry to calculate her height.
+I record the photograph number, her distance from camera, and her sex and age class in our field notebook.
 Moving on to the other giraffes, we weave in and out of the trees and bushes, constantly adjusting our angle to get photos perpendicular to the animal.
 If we witness a nursing calf, we make a note connecting the cow-calf pair.
 We also record anything unusual such as signs of disease or injury.
 After everyone has been photographed, we mark a GPS location in the approximate center of the group, make a final count of all the giraffes, and follow our original tracks back to the road.
 As we drive off, the giraffes stare after us with their big, long-lashed eyes, chewing intermittently, but otherwise completely unfazed as we depart with more data points in our growing set of thousands of photographic giraffe ‘captures.’

 Derek and I are implementing the world’s largest individual-based demographic study of giraffes in terms of sample size and area sampled.
 We conduct six surveys per year towards the end of each of Tanzania’s three precipitation seasons, with every survey lasting about 10 days.
 We are investigating births, deaths and movements of giraffes in the Tarangire ecosystem—a region undergoing rapid anthropogenic land-use changes—to understand where they are doing well and why, and using that information to conserve declining giraffe populations.
 For my PhD in the Program Ecology at the University of Zürich, I will be using our photographic capture-recapture data to study giraffe natal dispersal patterns and to quantify the fitness consequences of their social dynamics.
 I am part of both the ‘Population Ecology’ and the ‘Cooperation and Social Structuring in Mammals’ research groups.